clebert/onecmd/README.md

 testing, and source files and dependencies on other source files generated during setup.

-Only a single plugin can own a particular file, specify its initial content, control its serialization, and determine whether or not the file is subject to version control.
-Other plugins can declare this file as an optional or required dependency and manipulate it during setup.
+A particular file can be managed only by one plugin, which creates its initial content, controls its serialization, and defines whether the file is versionable or not.
+Other plugins can declare this file as an optional or required dependency and update it during setup.

-The files generated in this way usually do not need to be subject to version control.
-The advantage of **onecmd**'s approach of automatically generated configuration files is that the existing editor extensions continue to function normally.

 A set of coordinated plugins based on standard conventions could serve as a basis to allow easy and consistent management of projects together with